MicrosoftDocs/windows-itpro-docs/windows/deployment/deploy-enterprise-licenses.md

 Use the following procedures to review whether a particular device meets these requirements:

-- Firmware-embedded activation key.
+- **Determine if devices has a firmware-embedded activation key**

-  To determine if the computer has a firmware-embedded activation key:
+  To determine if the device has a firmware-embedded activation key:

   1. Open an elevated Windows PowerShell command prompt.